 What is a mortgage proof of funds letter?

-A proof of funds letter is a document providing evidence that a borrower has enough liquid assets, or cash, to buy a home.
-Homebuyers need this paperwork to demonstrate to the seller that they can cover purchase costs, including the down payment and closing costs.
-If paying for the home in cash, the buyer will need to provide proof of having access to enough money to cover the full cost of the home.
-Most sellers won’t take the home off the market before confirming that the buyer has these funds set aside.
+Likewise, if paying for the home in cash, you’ll need to provide proof of having access to enough money to cover the full cost of the home.
+Most sellers won’t take the home off the market before confirming the buyer has these funds set aside.

 Why homebuyers need a proof of funds letter

-Difference between a preapproval letter and a proof of funds letter
+Preapproval letter vs. proof of funds letter

-Example proof of funds letter
+Proof of funds letter example

 Dear [NAME],